wiremock/wiremock-community-analytics/README.md

 WireMock community analytics setup, based on [GrimoireLab](https://chaoss.github.io/grimoirelab/) by CHAOSS.
-The project is distr
+The project is distributed as Docker Compose, and can be reused as needed.

 ## Configured analytics

 - git
-- github:repo, github:issues, github:pulls
+- github, github:repo, github:issues, github:pulls
+- githubql
 - github2:issues, github2:pulls

 ## Running locally